2captcha/2captcha-python/README.md

 ### Proxies

-You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha, geetest, geetest v4, hcaptcha, keycaptcha, capy puzzle, lemin, atbcaptcha, turnstile, amazon waf, mtcaptcha, friendly captcha, cutcaptcha.
+You can pass your proxy as an additional argument for the following methods: recaptcha, funcaptcha, geetest, geetest v4, hcaptcha, keycaptcha, capy puzzle, lemin, atbcaptcha, turnstile, amazon waf, mtcaptcha, friendly captcha, cutcaptcha.
 The proxy will be forwarded to the API to solve the captcha.

 We have our own proxies that we can offer you.
-[Buy residential proxies] for avoid restrictions and blocks.
+[Buy residential proxies] to avoid restrictions and blocks.
 [Quick start].

 ```python
 proxy={